mtsolekas/tagit/README.md

 ## Example

-If your music directory is lets say ~/Music and it contains ogg vorbis and ogg opus files in the above form, then all you have to do is run **tagit ~/Music opus ogg**
+If the directory you want to edit is ~/Music and it contains ogg vorbis and ogg opus files in the above form, then all you have to do is run **tagit ~/Music opus ogg**

 ## Build Requirements:
 - Autoconf